Definition

 - *centered* if it is $n$-lined for every $n$.
 I.e. every finite subset has a common extension.

-- Given $n\in\omega$, $\mathbb{P}$ has property $\mathrm{K}_{n}$ if every $A\in\left[\mathbb{P}\right]^{\aleph_{1}}$ contains an uncountable $n$-linked subset.
+- Given $n\in\omega$, $\mathbb{P}$ has *property $\mathrm{K}_{n}$* if every uncountable $A \subseteq \mathbb{P}$ contains an uncountable $n$-linked subset. %%$A\in\left[\mathbb{P}\right]^{\aleph_{1}}$ %%

-- $\mathrm{K}_{2}$ is also called the **Knaster property**.
+- $\mathrm{K}_{2}$ is also called the *Knaster property*.
+Analoguously, $\mathrm{K}_{n}$ is called *Knaster-$n$ property*

-- $\mathbb{P}$ has pre-caliber $\omega_{1}$ if every $A\in\left[\mathbb{P}\right]^{\aleph_{1}}$ contains an uncountable centered subset.
+- $\mathbb{P}$ has *pre-caliber $\omega_{1}$* if every uncountable $A \subseteq \mathbb{P}$ contains an uncountable centered subset. %%$A\in\left[\mathbb{P}\right]^{\aleph_{1}}$ %%

 # Properties